After 10 months of travelling around the country, our caravan treasure hunt challenge is over. But how did we do?

 One thing we have learnt is that there's more to a Treasure House than just a house!
 Playgrounds, Gardens, lakes, boats, farms, trails are to name a few of the things we have discovered at Treasure Houses.
 Can't help not to mention the great food too!
 Cups of Tea and slices of homemade cakes to keep us going on our challenge. 🙂

-We had to adapt the challenge slightly and include National Parks to the Garden List.
-As a result of this, we stayed at a couple of our favourite sites: Beddgelert campsite in Snowdonia and Bellingham campsite in Northumberland.
+We had to adapt the challenge slightly and include National Parks in the Garden List.
+As a result, we stayed at a couple of our favourite sites: Beddgelert campsite in Snowdonia and Bellingham campsite in Northumberland.

 The caravan has provided us with a home on wheels, light, comfort and warmth especially appreciated during the cooler months.

-The layout of the caravan suited us perfectly, and we can’t find fault with the workmanship of the caravan.
+The caravan's layout suited us perfectly, and we couldn't find fault with the workmanship of the caravan.

 It's not all been plain sailing with the caravan.

 The awning has not been without its moments!
-When it’s up, we love it, giving us a lot more space and storage.
+When it's up, we love it; giving us much more space and storage.

 Getting it up has caused a few problems and arguments!
 I put it down to us being inexperienced caravanners, and after seeking tips from fellow caravanners, we have got better at it.

-We have become very fond of Casper; he’s like a member of the family.
-We will be very sad to say goodbye to him (going to be emotional) We hope he has enjoyed his adventures with us and has many more happy adventures to come.
+We have become very fond of Casper; he's like a family member.
+We will be very sad to say goodbye to him (going to be emotional).
+We hope he has enjoyed his adventures with us and has many more happy adventures to come.